princesi22/London-Bike-Rides-Project/README.md

 ### **Contribution Ideas:**

-- 📊 Additional visualizations
+- 📊 Additional visualizations or chart types
 - 🔍 More detailed weather analysis
-- 🤖 Machine learning predictions
+- 🔢 Advanced DAX calculations and measures
-- 📱 Mobile dashboard version
+- 📱 Mobile-optimized dashboard version
-- 🌍 Comparison with other cities
+- 🌍 Comparison with other cities' bike-sharing data
+- 📈 Predictive analytics using Tableau forecasting

 ---